 Tropical Storm Gordon threatens Gulf Coast, hurricane warning in place

-The storm is centered about 50 miles west-southwest of Fort Myers, Florida, and moving west-northwest at 17 mph.
+The National Hurricane Center said at 8 p.m.
+ET that the storm was centered 95 miles west of Fort Myers, Florida.
+Maximum sustained winds were clocked at 60 mph.
 After making landfall, it is expected to charge inland over the lower Mississippi Valley on Wednesday.

+The hurricane warning was placed into effect for the area stretching from the mouth of the Pearl River in Mississippi to the Alabama-Florida border.
+As much as 8 inches of rain could fall in some parts of the Gulf states through late Thursday.

+The National Hurricane Center reported that the storm could unleash "life-threatening" storm surge to portions of the central Gulf Coast.
+A storm surge warning has been issued for the area stretching from Shell Beach, Louisiana, to Dauphin Island, Alabama.
+The warning means there is danger of life-threatening inundation.
+The region could see rising waters of 3 to 5 feet.

 Gordon is expected to dissipate by Saturday somewhere in the central U.S.